Mjz86/C_colon/mcc.md

 this is also possible because of the radical exception handling mechanism ( a statically known context type specified in the function signature, to be the vessel for the allocators,exception handling, debugging and stack trace information in debug builds, and maybe other information, this means that the exception type is statically known, unless abstracted away by a std::any-like object in the context type, also the debugging could be more information rich, for example skipping unnecessary name mangles or helper functions, because the debugger is just code with some trap brake points),

-basically i don't need to tell about all of it, but every function has any catch statements or raii clean up codes in the catch path, this doesn't need any extra unwinder, because there is no data structure for the unwinder, it's just code, and the return is directly to the unwind code instead of calling many cxx throw functions and using thread local or dynamic storage
+basically i do not need to tell about all of it, but every function has any catch statements or raii clean up codes in the catch path, this does not need any extra unwinder, because there is no data structure for the unwinder, it is just code, and the return is directly to the unwind code instead of calling many cxx throw functions and using thread local or dynamic storage